10darts/documentation/tutorials/ios/setup.rst

     [TendartsSDK initTendartsUsingLaunchOptions:launchOptions withAPIKey:@"your API Key" andConfig:nil];

 .. note::

-    See :ref:`Adding Delegates <ios-delegate>` for being called when notifications arrive or when oppened. by default if the notification has a deep likn, it will be launched.
+    See :ref:`Adding Delegates <ios-delegate>` for being called when notifications arrive or when opened. by default if the notification has a deep link, it will be launched.